goncaloa49417/final_project_repo/README.md

 The 2 available demo bots are:

 - Custom Site Bot: Playground to test the bot's robustness.
-- Trivago Bot: Real site to test the bot's capability on big HTML pages.
-Instead of changing the website, the elements inside the `css selectors.json` file need to be changed.
+- Trivago Bot: Real site to test the bot's capability on large HTML pages.
+Instead of changing the website, the elements inside the `css selectors.json` file need to be changed. //esclarecer

 # Why this project